Apurro12/QA_gradio/README.md

 - **langchain-openai**: Specific integration with OpenAI's API.
 - **openai**: Direct OpenAI API client.
 - **pydantic**: For data validation and type enforcement.

+## Classifiers

+- `ExactMatchClassifier`: Matches user questions to predefined questions using exact string matching.
+- `FuzzyMatchClassifier`: Uses fuzzy string similarity to match user questions to the closest predefined question.
+This is more robust for minor typos or paraphrasing.